psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    CEPA(3) TOTAL ENERGY
    CEPA(3) CORRELATION ENERGY

-   The total electronic energy [H] and correlation energy component [H] for the requested variant of coupled electron pair approximation level of theory.
+   The total electronic energy [Eh] and correlation energy component [Eh] for the requested variant of coupled electron pair approximation level of theory.

 .. psivar:: CFOUR ERROR CODE

    The non-zero return value from a Cfour execution.

+.. psivar:: CI DIPOLE

+   Dipole array [e a0] for the requested configuration interaction level of theory, (3,).

 .. psivar:: CI DIPOLE X
    CI DIPOLE Y